 The OCR considers a wide range of factors when determining the appropriate penalty to be levied against a CE.
-This includes the length of time over which violation occurred, the number of people affected, and the nature of the data exposed, the financial means of the organisation, and how much damage had been done by the breach.
-The OCR also considers the organisation’s willingness to assist with the investigation.
+This includes the length of time over which violation occurred, the number of people affected, and the nature of the data exposed, the financial means of the organization, and how much damage had been done by the breach.
+The OCR also considers the organization’s willingness to assist with the investigation.
 The maximum fine per violation category, per year, is $1,500,000.
 The fines are issued per violation category, per year that the violation was allowed to persist.

 The fines per category are:

-Fines may also be levied against an organisation depending on how many days over which the violation occurred, instead of by the number of patients affected.
+Fines may also be levied against an organization depending on how many days over which the violation occurred, instead of by the number of patients affected.
 For example, if a CE has been denying patients the right to obtain copies of their medical records, and had been doing so for one year, the OCR may decide to apply a penalty per day that the CE has violated the law.
 Therefore, in this case, the penalty would be multiplied by 365.

 Copyright © 2024 ComplianceHome